-No one is permitted to make an audio or video recording or transmission (e.g., livestream) of class without my express, written permission.
-A key part of class is letting students feel free to stumble and attempt to push past their competency - often with difficult, emotional subject matter.
+No one is permitted to make an audio or video recording or transmission (e.g., livestream) of class.
+Any exception - which I do not anticipate making - would require my express, written permission, and it would require letting the class as a whole know that it's happening.
+A key part of class is letting students feel free to stumble and attempt to push past their competency - sometimes with emotionally difficult subject matter.
 Student recordings of class time would impede that.
 Now, that being said, I might record various class sessions myself.
 Sometimes it's helpful for me in improving my teaching (for example, if I feel I've done something particularly well, I can go back and listen to it the following year to try to replicate it.)
 But to the extent I do make a recording, please don't ask me for a copy, because I don't want to distribute any audio that captures student voices.
 (And, at any rate, focusing on the verbatim of what was said in class is the wrong study strategy - see §8-3, supra.)
 If I do record a class, you'll be aware, because I will use a clip-on mic or otherwise let you know.